basovam/Hellmuth/README.md

 Fill path-section with correct file and folder paths.

 ## 2. Run data_file_maker.py for creation data file.
-It using [AlphaVantage](https://www.alphavantage.co) service to getting data.
+It using [AlphaVantage](https://www.alphavantage.co) service for getting data.
 For correct work of the script premium api_kei is necessary.

 ## 3. Start bot
 ```python3 main.py```